 What are the Side Effects of Radiation or Chemotherapy?

 Side effects of cancer treatments can be varied and at times difficult on an individual.
 Your physician may share with you a list of possible side effects.
 You may experience some or none of these side effects.
 Possible effects of Chemotherapy are nausea, vomiting, loss of appetite, fatigue, and hair loss.
 Possible side effects of radiation therapy are peeling of the skin at the treatment site, redness and/ or soreness to the treated site, and fatigue.
 Due to the fact that radiation is specific to one part of a patient’s body more specific side effects would be discussed prior to the start of treatment.
 It is important to state that whether your side effects are expected or unexpected you must always discuss them with your physicians.
 Advances in medication research have made it possible that many of the expected side effects can be controlled, some even before patients experience them.

 Where can I go to Learn More about My Specific Diagnosis?

 To learn more about your specific diagnosis first speak with your physician.
-At the Comprehensive Cancer Center you will be provided with a packet of information specific to your diagnosis at the end of your new patient visit.
+At the Cancer Institute you will be provided with a packet of information specific to your diagnosis at the end of your new patient visit.
 To further your knowledge you will have access to our onsite Cancer Resource Library.
 Here you will be directed to written and online literature about your diagnosis from The American Cancer Society, and the National Cancer Institute, two very knowledgeable and trustworthy sources.
 In addition, you will find other resources to assist with most other aspects of your cancer care journey.